 If, furthermore, $X$ is symmetric then the power of the determinant in the denominator drops by another factor of two.
 Indeed, in this case we have

-i.e., $\beta^{4n+1}_X$ is a polynomial form in $a_{\{i,j\}}$, $da_{\{i,j\}}$, divided by $\det(X)^{n+1}$. \end{thm} \begin{proof} The theorem is first proven for generic matrices (\S \ref{sect: DecompBlockMatrix}, situation (1) in the general case, and situation (2) for the case when $X$ is symmetric).
+i.e., $\beta^{4n+1}_X$ is a polynomial form in $a_{\{i,j\}}$, ${\rm d}a_{\{i,j\}}$, divided by $\det(X)^{n+1}$. \end{thm} \begin{proof} The theorem is first proven for generic matrices (Section~\ref{sect: DecompBlockMatrix}, situation (1) in the general case, and situation (2) for the case when $X$ is symmetric).
 The statements for an arbitrary invertible matrix follow by specialisation.
+In other words, we first prove the identity \eqref{denomBetaGeneral} (resp.~\eqref{denomBetaSymmetric}) on the algebraic variety of generic (resp.~generic symmetric) matrices which is an open subvariety of the space of all invertible matrices.
+Since the identities are algebraic, they remain valid on its Zariski closure, where strict minors of $X$ (but not its determinant), are allowed to vanish.
 The first statement can be proven by induction on the rank of $X$.
 It is clear for matrices of rank $1$.
 Using \eqref{B1asXminor} we have

 Since $B_1 $ has smaller rank than $X$, the induction hypothesis gives

 It is immediate from the definition of the invariant trace $\beta^{2n+1}_X$ of $X$ that it only has denominator $\det(X)$, i.e., its entries lie in